alessandro-bertero/catcheR/README.md

 Repository contains 2 sets of scripts:

 - CatcheR barcode pipeline curated by Maria Luisa Ratto: first step of the analysis, to assign perturbation to single cells.
   There are two different versions: one for 10X data and one for double indexing sci-RMNAseq.
+An overview of the workflow can be found in the DOCUMENTATION folder.

 - single cell analysis curated by Elisa Balmas: Evaluate the perturbation effect of a gene or shRNA at the clonal or population level.
   Clustering is done with Monocle 3 and customized statistical methods have been employed to assess: